 Welcome to NEC!
 The faculty of the Music Theory Department look forward to meeting you and working with you throughout your journey at the Conservatory.
 We are writing to let you know what to expect when you arrive in late August.
 During Orientation Week, we will be giving several placement exams to all incoming undergraduate students.
 These exams will help us to place you in the appropriate courses in the fall.

 First, it may be helpful for you to know something about our overall pedagogical approach.
 We believe that the purpose of music theory is to help students grow as practicing musicians.
-Music theory therefore involves much more than the teaching of conceptual knowledge; our objective is to help you develop important skills that will stay with you the rest of your musical lives.
+Music theory therefore involves much more than the teaching of conceptual knowledge; our objective is to help you develop important skills that will stay with you the rest of your musical life.
 (And we hope you will continue to develop these skills after you leave NEC.)

 We regard four skills as especially important:

-- singing (including music reading skills)
+- singing (including music reading)

 - ear training

 - writing (for instance, notational exercises such as four-part writing, and musical analysis)